evgeniya-burlachenko/philosophers/README.md

 This project has a goal to get knowledge about multhithreding and multiprocessing and related problems with data manipulation.

-Philo - multithreading and mutex
+Philo - multithreading and mutex;

-Philo_bonus - multiprocessing and semaphore
+Philo_bonus - multiprocessing and semaphore.

 # Parameters